+I am a Lecturer in Digital Cultures at the University of Sydney.
 I have a PhD in Game Design/Human Computer Interaction on 'Treacherous Play in EVE Online', where I used qualitative methods to interrogate the practices, impacts and experiences involved in treacherous play such as scamming and espionage in EVE Online.
 I have edited a collection on EVE Online, which can be purchased here from The University of Minnesota Press.

 My research bridges the fields of games studies and human-computer interaction, using qualitative methodologies to better understand the relationship between design and player experience.
 As well as EVE Online, I have also studied the strategic wargame Warhammer 40,000, the dystopic FPS MMOG DayZ, the social casual mobile game Candy Crush Saga, and how 'Screen Ecologies' impact user experience.
 See my Google Scholar profile for a full list of my publications.

 Previously, I was a Research Fellow in the Microsoft Research Centre for Social Natural User Interfaces, at The University of Melbourne, where I extended my research in human-computer interaction and animal-computer interaction.
 In particular, I developed a program of research which is developing novel digital technologies that can support the aims of the zoo, such as digital enrichment for the Orang-utans (see here).

 Carter, M., Webber, S. & Sherwen, S. (2015) Naturalism and ACI: Augmenting Zoo Enclosures with Digital Technology.
 In Proc.
 2nd International Conference on Animal Computer Interaction, 15 Nov, Iskandar, Malaysia.